Terms and conditions for our Devon self catering accommodation

 These terms and conditions apply to bookings made directly with Wheatland Farm.
 If you’ve booked through an online travel agent like Pitchup, Booking.com or AirBnB then terms and conditions will vary.
 Please check your booking information, and contact us if you have any questions.

 In these terms and conditions, ‘you / your’ refers to the hirer and his/her party, and ‘we / us’ means Wheatland farm.
 However, please note that the booking contract is between Wheatland Farm and the hirer.
 Therefore, if you are the person named on the booking, you will be liable for any breaches of these terms and conditions.

-- If you need to cancel with less than four weeks notice, we will attempt to re-let the accommodation for the same dates and price, and if we are successful we will refund your payment, less the deposit.
-If we cannot re-let the accommodation, all money paid will be forfeited.
-Therefore, we recommend you take out cancellation insurance because we’d hate for you to have to pay for a holiday you didn’t get.
+- If you need to cancel with less than four weeks notice, we will attempt to re-let the accommodation, and if we are successful we will normally refund your payment, less the deposit and any associated marketing costs (eg a a last minute discount used to sell the space).
+For bookings arriving 18 July to end August 2020, we will also refund the deposit if we successfully resell (but not associated marketing costs).
+If we cannot re-let the accommodation, we will be unable to refund you.
+Therefore, we recommend you take out cancellation insurance.
+Please remember, you may still be able to insure against non corona virus risks.

 - Put simply, if you have to cancel we will not act to profit from your misfortune, but we will seek to cover our costs and losses.

 - Refuse to accept any booking at our sole discretion.
-(Please note parties and get-togethers are very welcome but if the point is to get horribly drunk together we are not the right place.
-We do not accept hen or stag parties unless agreed in advance.)
+Parties and get-togethers are welcome (as long as they are in line with current covid 19 regulations) but if the point is to get horribly drunk together we are not the right place.
+We do not accept hen or stag parties unless agreed in advance.

 - Obtain the name, age and gender of your party before accepting your booking (but naturally we do not discriminate on grounds of age, sexual orientation, ethnicity or religion).